nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Specified person must have a meeting scheduled.

 Examples:
 ```